for mat and yoga studios

 What about retreats and special events?

 Retreats are a service type with capacity, deposit + balance payment, custom intake, and a cancellation policy that's typically stricter than drop-in (often non-refundable inside 30 days).
 The booking page shows them as a featured offering.
-Most studios run one or two retreats a year and three to four workshops — Junocal handles both as first-class events rather than workarounds.
+Most studios run one or two retreats a year and three to four workshops — you set both up the same way you set up a class, no special workarounds.

 Is Junocal a good fit for a teacher who runs classes at multiple studios?